Judge tosses manslaughter charge in boat fire that killed 34 - KESQ

 As a homicide case with a possible 10-year sentence, Wu noted that the Supreme Court has been reluctant to allow prosecutors to show negligence instead of the more difficult standard of showing a defendant acted with criminal intent.

-Federal safety investigators blamed the owners of the vessel, Truth Aquatics Inc., for a lack of oversight, though they have not been charged with a crime.
+Federal safety investigators never found the cause of the fire, but blamed the owners of the vessel, Truth Aquatics Inc., for a lack of oversight, though they were not charged with a crime.

 Truth Aquatics sued in federal court under a provision in maritime law to avoid payouts to the families of the victims.
-Family members of the dead have filed claims against boat owners Glen and Dana Fritzler and the company.
+Family members of the dead have filed claims against boat owners Glen and Dana Fritzler and the company and have also sued the U.S. Coast Guard.

+Vicki Moore, the wife of Raymond “Scott” Chan and mother Kendra Chan, said the ruling was breathtaking and would be unbelievable if allowed to stand.
+She blames Boylan, the boat’s owners and lax Coast Guard enforcement for the tragedy.

+“It took a perfect storm of these three parties being derelict in their duties, responsibilities, and adherence to the law, over decades, to result in the death of 34 souls on the Conception exactly three years ago,” Moore said in a statement.